Meet Fado Bicha, Portugal’s queer anti-racist feminist musicians

-Two weeks later, a video of police violence in Bairro Jamaica, a predominantly black neighbourhood in Lisbon’s suburbs, went viral.
-The next day, hundreds of mostly black demonstrators protested in the city centre against racist police violence.
-Police responded with rubber bullets.
+Two weeks later, a video of police violence in Bairro Jamaica, a predominantly Black neighbourhood in Lisbon’s suburbs, went viral.
+The next day, hundreds of mostly Black demonstrators protested in the city centre against racist police violence.
+The police responded with rubber bullets.

 Tiago Lila and João Caçador, musicians and activists in a group called Fado Bicha (roughly translated: ‘Queer Fado’), told me they could not stay silent.
 Lila took a classic Portuguese song and rewrote its lyrics to challenge the violence around them.
 Caçador picked up his electric guitar.

-“Lisbon, don’t be racist,” sings Lila in a video posted on Youtube in February, and since then watched tens of thousands of times.
+“Lisbon, don’t be racist,” sings Lila in a video posted on YouTube in February, and viewed tens of thousands of times since then.
 Caçador sits on a living room couch, clutching his guitar.
-“Revisit your history”, the song’s lyrics continue.
-“Let’s stop glorifying an empire built on slavery”.
+“Revisit your history,” the song’s lyrics continue.
+“Let’s stop glorifying an empire built on slavery.”

-The guitar chords are well known in Portugal, taken from the classic fado song “Lisbon don’t be French”.
-But the lyrics have been changed to reflect on structural racism and colonial history.
-This is what Lila and Caçador do: transform traditional fado classics into anti-discrimination anthems
+The guitar chords are well known in Portugal, taken from the classic fado song ‘Lisbon, don’t be French’.
+But the lyrics have been changed to examine structural racism and colonial history.
+This is what Lila and Caçador do: transform traditional fado classics into anti-discrimination anthems.

 And their following is growing.
-Before 2019 their group had only played in smaller, alternative spaces in Lisbon and a few other cities.
-But now Fado Bicha are also performing in bigger and more well-known music venues across the country, and are planning to release an album next year.
+Prior to 2019, their group had only played in smaller, alternative spaces in Lisbon and a few other cities.
+But now Fado Bicha are also performing in bigger and better-known music venues across the country, and are planning to release an album next year.

 Fado is Portugal’s most famous music style.
 In 2011, it was recognised as part of UNESCO’s Intangible Cultural Heritage of Humanity.
 But instead of a traditional 12-string fado guitar, Lila and Caçador use an electric guitar and rewrite the lyrics of famous songs to talk about current social issues.

 Fado Bicha was formed in 2017.
-Lila, who was performing in Lisbon’s bars under the stage name “Lila Fadista”, joined forces with guitarist João Caçador.
+Lila, who was performing in Lisbon’s bars under the stage name ‘Lila Fadista’, joined forces with guitarist Caçador.
 As gay artists, they say they wanted the project to tell the stories of LGBTIQ people – and confront homophobia and racism in Portugal.

 Lila described how she wanted to combine a drag show with fado – and create a safe space to explore “non-normative” forms of expression.
 “I wanted to explore my feminine side and find a safe space to do it through music,” says Lila, who identifies as agender, meaning she rejects all gender labels.

-In 2016, Lila signed up for classes at a fado music school but soon realised that she would not fit in its traditional circles.
-“Fado schools have a very rigid, tense environment and I didn’t feel comfortable there”, says Lila, who often uses she/her pronouns but was assumed to be male by her teacher.
+In 2016, Lila signed up for classes at a fado music school, but soon realised that she would not fit into its traditional circles.
+“Fado schools have a very rigid, tense environment and I didn’t feel comfortable there,” says Lila, who often uses she/her pronouns but was assumed to be male by her teacher.

-“I wanted to sing a different fado; songs that would allow me to explore my gender identity”, Lila says.
-Fado Bicha would create a safe space for LGBTIQ people and challenge the ‘rules’ on what is fado and how it should be sung.
+“I wanted to sing a different fado; songs that would allow me to explore my gender identity,” Lila says.
+Fado Bicha creates a safe space for LGBTIQ people and challenges the ‘rules’ on what is fado and how it should be sung.

-Fado’s 19th century roots are in the poorest neighbourhoods of Lisbon, amidst marginalised working classes and migrants.
+Fado’s 19th-century roots are in the poorest neighbourhoods of Lisbon, among marginalised working-class people and migrants.
 Famous fado singers including Severa were sex workers who performed with sailors.
 Fado classics are full of mourning and the bitterness of long hardships and oppression.

 The genre was later appropriated by upper-class entertainers.
 Radio stations helped to popularise and commercialise fado songs.
 From the 1930s, the authoritarian regime that ruled Portugal for more than four decades imposed censorship on artists.
 Fado musicians were required to have licences to perform, while fado houses were regulated and institutionalised.

-“Fado was born among the oppressed”, says Lila.
-“We are going back to its conceptual origins”.
-The song “Lisbon don’t be racist” mentions the name of Alcindo Monteiro, a black 27-year-old Portuguese man who was murdered in on 10 June 1995 by a group of far-right ‘skinheads’ who took to the city’s streets armed with knives, iron knuckles, sticks and metal bars.
+“Fado was born among the oppressed,” says Lila.
+“We are going back to its conceptual origins.”
+The song ‘Lisbon, don’t be racist’ mentions the name of Alcindo Monteiro, a 27-year-old Black Portuguese man who was murdered on 10 June 1995 by a group of far-Right skinheads who took to the city’s streets armed with knives, iron knuckles, sticks and metal bars.

-The authoritarian regime had celebrated 10 June as a nationalist holiday, the “Day of the Portuguese Race”.
-One of the men involved in the rampage that killed Monteiro, and injured at least 10 other black people, was the far-right leader invited onto one of Portugal’s most popular talk shows earlier this year.
+The authoritarian regime celebrated 10 June as a nationalist holiday, the ‘Day of the Portuguese Race’.
+One of the men involved in the rampage that killed Monteiro, and injured at least ten other black people, was the far-Right leader invited on to one of Portugal’s most popular talk shows earlier this year.

 “Always remember Alcindo,” sings Lila.
-The song also mentions anti-racist activists like Mamadou Ba and Joacine Katar Moreira, as well as the (mostly black) cleaning ladies who live in Lisbon’s peripheries who are not granted “the right to dream”.
+The song also mentions anti-racist activists such as Mamadou Ba and Joacine Katar Moreira, as well as the (mostly Black) cleaning ladies who live in Lisbon’s peripheries who are not granted “the right to dream”.
 Other songs tell the love stories of LGBTIQ people.

-Fado Bicha wants to give voice to minorities and marginalised people who don’t easily find spaces to be listened to.
+Fado Bicha want to give voice to minorities and marginalised people who don’t easily find spaces where they are listened to.
 “Most words used to refer to gay people are insults and related to abuse and violence.
-So we grow up without positive references associated with love and happiness”, says Caçador.
+So we grow up without positive references associated with love and happiness,” says Caçador.